alexshavlovsky/ESP8266WebSocketsWebGUI/README.md

 This library allows to build a ESP8266 Arduino IDE application, that provides a real-time user interaction and configuring through a WEB GUI, using a Websocket connection and a JavaScript front-end app.
-User settings are persisted in external I2C EEPROM.
+User settings are auto mapped and persisted in external I2C EEPROM.